keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 over-provisioned interconnects cost-ineffective and difficult to build.

 <!-- 動的な相互結合網の提案 + SDN-enhanced MPI -->
-Based on the background and trend, we have been seeking for the feasibility and applicability of the network programmability of dynamic interconnects to HPC\ [@Date2016].
+Based on the background and trend, we study the feasibility and applicability of programming dynamic interconnect within HPC\ [@Date2016].
 In particular, _SDN-enhanced MPI_\ [@Takahashi2014;
-@Dashdavaa2013], which is a framework that incorporates the dynamic network controllability of Software-Defined Networking (SDN)\ [@sdn] into MPI, has been researched based on the idea that dynamically optimizing the packet flow in the interconnect according to the communication patterns of applications can
+@Dashdavaa2013], a framework that incorporates the dynamic network controllability of Software-Defined Networking (SDN)\ [@sdn] into MPI, has been researched based on the idea that dynamically optimizing the packet flow in the interconnect according to the communication patterns of applications can